3D printed car: The future of the automotive industry

 Light Cocoon, the extremely lightweight 3D printed car

 Additive manufacturing opens new design possibilities for car manufacturers.
 That’s exactly what the German engineering design studio EDAG understood when they created the 3D printed car called Light Cocoon.
 They combined 3D printing with generative design, inspired by nature.
-They successfully worked on the topological optimization of their 3D printed structures, which are then covered with a stretchy fabric which is extremely lightweight: only 19 grams per square meter.
-The optimized structure was made using the SLM 3D printing technology.
+They successfully worked on the topological optimization of their 3D printed structures, which are then covered with a stretchy fabric that is extremely lightweight: only 19 grams per square meter.
+The optimized structure of EGAD’s Light Cocoon was made using the SLM 3D printing technology.

 Genesis, the 3D printed car inspired by turtle shells